In this article:

 Negative reviews can be discouraging, especially after you’ve invested time, effort, and care into your beers.
 For small business owners and independent brewers, the feedback may even feel personal.
 While that’s natural, remember that we generally will not take action on:

-- Low beer ratings with comments that do not justify the rating
+- Low drink ratings with comments that do not justify the rating

-- Low beer ratings when the user does not like the beer style
+- Low drink ratings when the user does not like the drink style

 - Commentary that seems rude, vulgar, or condescending, but does not clearly violate our Community Guidelines